vkuznet/MLaaS4HEP/doc/workflow_recipe.md

 export PATH=$PWD/MLaaS4HEP/bin:$PATH
 ```

-download the following two root files to test MLaaS4HEP with local files in a classification problem
+download the following two ROOT files to test MLaaS4HEP with local files in a classification problem

 ```
 wget http://opendata.cern.ch/record/12351/files/GluGluToHToTauTau.root
 wget http://opendata.cern.ch/record/12352/files/VBF_HToTauTau.root
 ```

-create a files.txt with the path of the two root files to use
+create a files.txt file with the path of the two input ROOT files to use

 ```
 GluGluToHToTauTau.root
 VBF_HToTauTau.root
 ```

-create a labels.txt with the class labels
+create a labels.txt file with the class labels

 ```
 1